MartinPankraz/Security-Insights-2-Action/student/quest0.md

 🌟
 🕒 20 mins

-Raise an incident in Microsoft Sentinel and investigate the incident details
+Raise an incident in Microsoft Sentinel, investigate the incident details, and apply an automation rule

 ## [Quest 2](quest2.md): Apprentice's curious road

 🌟🌟
 🕒 10 mins

-Associate an automated response with your incident from SAP
+Understand the workflow and see the `SAP user blocking` in action

 ⏳Take a natural break here if suitable.